Huawei files with second China court in Samsung patent suit

 A Samsung spokeswoman said the South Korean company would "thoroughly review the complaint" and take appropriate action to defend its interests.

 Huawei's patent challenge marks a reversal of roles in China, as phone makers there have often been on the receiving end of such lawsuits.
-Last year, Xiaomi Inc [XTC.UL] was forced briefly to halt sales of handsets in India after a patent infringement complaint from telecom equipment maker Ericsson (ERICb.ST).

-Reporting by Se Young Lee in SEOUL and Lindsy Long in HONG KONG; Editing by Christopher Cushing
+Last year, Xiaomi Inc was forced briefly to halt sales of handsets in India after a patent infringement complaint from telecom equipment maker Ericsson .
+(Reporting by Se Young Lee in SEOUL and Lindsy Long in HONG KONG; Editing by Christopher Cushing)